the short version

 And the food.

 In Paris and Brussels I learned to eat.
 I threw myself into it with a zeal I didn’t know I possessed.
 I walked everywhere, hoping to discover new cafes and bakeries and cheese shops tucked away down unassuming side streets.
 If there was a dish on a menu I’d never heard of, I ordered it.
 When I wasn’t studying, I cooked.
-Through innumerable dinner parties and working in professional kitchens, I sharpened my culinary skills while finishing a master’s degree in history.
+Through dozens of dinner parties and working in professional kitchens, I sharpened my culinary skills while finishing a master’s degree in history.
 I enrolled in a PhD program and plugged away at that until one day it struck me that my heart was in the kitchen and not in academia.

 I re-packed my bags and moved back to the US, inspired to continue cooking as a career.
 In Seattle, I have been lucky to work with super-talented chefs and small business owners who are dedicated to creating the kind of magical food and spaces that bring people together: Renee Erickson and Susan Kaplan at Boat Street Kitchen, Brandon Pettit and Molly Wizenberg at Delancey, Mataio and Jessica Gillis at Ciao Thyme, Lara Hamilton and Kyle Wisner at Book Larder.
 My culinary experiences in Seattle eventually led to the founding of The Pantry with pastry-chef Brandi Henderson.

 In 2013, I decided to embark on a new project and realize a longtime dream: leading culinary adventures to my favorite cities.
 Now I lead culinary and photography retreats designed to help people bring more creativity and inspiration into their lives.